Micronesian passport

-Micronesian passports are the regular travel document issued by the Federated States of Micronesia to its citizens in order to enable them to travel outside the country.
+A Micronesian passport is the regular travel document issued to citizens of the Federated States of Micronesia to facilitate international travel.

 Passport cover

 Micronesian passports are blue with the word "PASSPORT" written in English above the Seal of the Federated States of Micronesia emblazoned in the center, with the inscription "Federated States of Micronesia" in small gold letters beneath.

 Information

 The information given below is printed on the identification page.